wikimedia-gadgets/twinkle/CONTRIBUTING.md

 ### Style guideline

-For consistency and to cut down on potential errors, we've recently decided to utilize a more coherent style throughout the code.  [eslint][eslint.org] can be used to check your code before submission and even repair many common issues.
+For consistency and to cut down on potential errors, we follow a coherent style throughout the code.  [eslint][eslint.org] can be used to check your code before submission and even repair many common issues.
 To install via `npm`, just run `npm install` from the main Twinkle directory in your terminal.
 You can then freely check your code by running `npm run lint`, and if you run `npm run lint:fix` then `eslint` will clean up some (but not all!) style differences.
 More information on specific style rules can be seen in [issue #500][fivehundred] and in `.eslintrc.json`, but the best advice is to just follow the style of surrounding code!
 Some specific examples and deviations are elucidated below.

+- Tabs, not spaces
-- Quotes: Single quotes should be used around strings, such as when using `mw.config.get('wgUserName')`
+- Use single quotes for strings, such as: `mw.config.get('wgUserName')`
 - Spacing: `if (condition) {`
-- Each: The `array.forEach(function(item) {` method is preferable to `$.each(array, function(index, item) {`

 ## Expectations of Participants